team-eternity/eternity/docs/readme.txt

 * Construction *

 Base                    : SMMU v3.21 / v3.30
-Build Time              : Seventeen years and counting Editor(s) used          : Visual Studio 2017, Xcode, UltraEdit-32, SLADE,
+Build Time              : Nineteen years and counting Editor(s) used          : Visual Studio 2017/2019, Xcode, UltraEdit-32, SLADE,
                           Notepad++, GZDoom Builder
 Known Bugs              : Too many to mention here, see below for more info May Not Run With...     : Most mods made for other source ports